|

 is owned lock stock and barrel by Zack Dannie Peter and Lindsay.

+This was the legendary TAMAM SHUD.
 Over the years I’ve had issues with Lindsay’s

 dud Tamam Shud, after I read an interview on Tamam